-The Life Guard Teacher Fellowships will support the creation or dramatic transformation of curriculum materials, lesson plans, website content, interpretive tools, or other education resources to support a 21st-century classroom’s needs.
+Teacher Fellowships will support the creation or dramatic transformation of curriculum materials, lesson plans, website content, interpretive tools, or other education resources to support a 21st-century classroom’s needs.
 The subject of said materials must relate to teaching about George Washington and the founding era.
-Four to six fellowships will be awarded during the 2017-18 cycle.
+The Reese Teacher Fellowship will be awarded to a teacher who connects high school students with18th-century print and handwritten primary sources.
+Four to six fellowships are awarded annually.

 Successful applications will demonstrate knowledge of curriculum connections to George Washington and the founding era; the ability to integrate the material with national and state-based models for student assessment and standards; and will make use of Mount Vernon’s existing online and onsite expertise and resources.
 The proposed project should show both creativity and practicality so that it pushes innovation and also can be adopted in a variety of classroom environments.

 Fellowships awarded are for one to three weeks of consecutive or non-consecutive study between June 2018 and August 2019.

 Selected fellows will work with Mount Vernon staff to schedule dates for residency.
 Reimbursement for one round trip to the Washington Library, housing, and a $1000 stipend for each week of research at the Library are also included in the Fellowship.